Learning to play the organ

 Play the Organ Volume 2

-Continuing from the Beginner's Tutor, this volume may be a better starting point for people with substantial keyboard background.
+Continuing from David Sanger's Beginner's Tutor, this book may be a better starting point for people with substantial keyboard background.

 It has in-depth material about manual-playing, the pedal-board and hymn playing techniques, and some advice about registration and improvisation

-This book is exactly what it says in the title, and focuses directly on the skills and knowledge needed to enjoy switching from playing piano to organ in a church setting.
+Exactly as stated, this book is about the skills and knowledge needed to enjoy switching from playing piano to organ in a church setting.

 The author is a very experienced organist, and runs UK-based courses for volunteer organists, including distance-learning courses.